 The significant market risks are evaluated within the Standard Formula.
-Additionally, exposure to fluctuations in market value is assessed on an ongoing basis using two internal models.
-The first, Net Loss Limit (NLL), monitors the probability of achieving a result that surpasses the minimum investment result fixed by the actuaries.
-The second, Credit Value at Risk (CVaR) measures the potential loss that a portfolio of assets, exposed to credit risk, could suffer due to a weakening of the issuer's credit rating.
+Additionally, exposure to fluctuations in market value is assessed on an ongoing basis using one internal model.
+Net Loss Limit (NLL) monitors the probability of achieving a result that surpasses the minimum investment result fixed by the actuaries.
 Clearly defined processes ensure that the company can respond timely to any significant capital market developments.

 The company manages its asset risk by preparing a new investment policy on an annual basis.
 Implementation of the strategy and adherence to restrictions is monitored by a multi-level structure.

-In 2016, tactical decisions were made and implemented by MEAG (MEAG Munich ERGO AssetManagement GmbH), an investment management company hired by ERGO.
-The compliance of investments with the adopted strategy is monitored by the asset and liability management team (AL Team) which, in addition to asset manager, consists of company's actuaries, investment officers, risk manager, head of planning and controlling department and Management Board member.
-If problems arise, they are reviewed by the ALM committee, which includes qualified members from Baltic countries and Germany.
+In 2018, tactical decisions were made and implemented by MEAG (MEAG Munich ERGO AssetManagement GmbH), an investment management company hired by ERGO.
+The compliance of investments with the adopted strategy is monitored by the asset and liability management team (AL

+Team) which, in addition to asset manager, consists of company's actuaries, investment officers, risk manager, head of planning and controlling department and Management Board member.
+If problems arise, AL Team is in position to develop appropriate risk measure which will be then implemented by asset manager.
 Many ERGO group units are also involved in planning, monitoring and managing investment risks.